LeetLLM

 • Fuzzy matching: Edit-distance recovery for small typos like pritn instead of print.

-That local lane does two jobs.
-It gives you sub-50ms suggestions for exact matches, and it provides a graceful fallback when the network is slow, the model abstains, or the user is working in a restricted environment.
+That local lane does two jobs: sub-50ms suggestions for exact matches, and a graceful fallback when the network is slow, the model abstains, or the user is working in a restricted environment.

 By splitting the responsibilities across these layers, the architecture minimizes the volume of data sent over the network.
-The client handles lightweight heuristics and syntax parsing, ensuring that only highly qualified prompts reach the backend, where expensive GPU resources are dedicated strictly to token generation.
-The architecture visual above shows this flow from the client to the inference server and back.
+The client handles lightweight heuristics and syntax parsing, so only highly qualified prompts reach the backend, where expensive GPU resources are dedicated strictly to token generation.
+The architecture visual above traces that path from the client to the inference server and back.

 Context gathering and management